 Bismuth subsalicylate/metronidazole/tetracycline (By mouth)

-Treats a stomach infection (H pylori) that causes ulcers.
+Treats H pylori infection and duodenal ulcer.
 This medicine contains a combination of antibiotics.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to bismuth, aspirin or other salicylates, metronidazole or similar medicines, or tetracycline.
+Do not use it if you had an allergic reaction to bismuth, metronidazole or similar medicines, tetracycline, or aspirin or other salicylates, or if you have severe kidney disease.
 Do not use this medicine if you are pregnant or breastfeeding.

 How to Use This Medicine:

 Chewable Tablet, Tablet, Capsule

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Each blister card contains a capsule, tablet, and chewable tablet.
 Follow your doctor's instructions on how to take these properly.

 - Take this medicine with meals and at bedtime.